Azure/azure-sdk-for-python/sdk/documenttranslation/azure-ai-documenttranslation/README.md

 * [List translation jobs](#list-translation-jobs "List Translation Jobs")

 ### Translate your documents
-Translate the documents in your source container to the target containers, using custom glossaries.
+Translate the documents in your source container to the target containers.

 ```python
 from azure.core.credentials import AzureKeyCredential